SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Certainly!
-Here are some notable events that have happened in the USA on July 31:
+Here are some events that happen on or around July 31 in the USA:

-- **1971**: Apollo 15 astronauts David Scott and James Irwin become the first to ride in a lunar rover on the moon.
+- **Harry Potter's Birthday**: Although not a national holiday, fans of the Harry Potter series often celebrate the character's birthday on July 31st.
-- **1991**: The Strategic Arms Reduction Treaty (START I) is signed by the United States and the Soviet Union, marking a significant step in the reduction of nuclear arms.
+- **National Avocado Day**: Celebrated on July 31st, this day honors the nutritious and versatile fruit.
-- **1999**: NASA's Lunar Prospector mission intentionally crashes into the
+- **Mutt Day**: Also known as National Mixed Breed Dog Day, it encourages the adoption, care, and celebration of mixed
 ### Positive Qoute
 ------
-"Embrace the journey, trust the process, and let your light ✨ shine bright 🌟!
-You are capable of amazing things 💪💖."
+"Embrace today with a smile 😊 and let your dreams take flight! 🚀✨"